Colonia Dublán: History

 The Mexican colonies were founded to provide shelter from the persecution and legal restrictions of the United States, and also created new opportunities to do proselytizing.
 Families that participated in this colonization effort did so with the intention to build a home refuge for their families and intended for their posterity to remain there.
 While they escaped the threat of persecution for practicing polygamy, they faced other difficulties in the form of disease, political unrest, conflict with the Mexican population, and drought.

 The colonists suffered under extreme poverty as they built their homes and farms and did whatever low-paying jobs they could find.
 But after years of effort, the colonies began to flourish and demonstrated industry and culture.
 They were laid out in the same foursquare design with wide streets used in Salt Lake City and bore a strong resemblance to other Mormon settlements.
 Mexican revolutionaries saw much to be suspicious of: they were Americans, they were wealthier than their Mexican neighbors, and they enjoyed many privileges given them by the government of Porfirio Díaz.
 In addition, they were loyal to the United States and were mostly of European descent.
 Due to these factors and the ongoing revolution, Pancho Villa Rebel groups forced them to return to the United States in 1912.

 They were given an order to leave their homes and return to the United States on July 28.
 Within two days, almost all of the colonists had fled, with the hope that this would be a temporary exile.
 But when some of the residents returned in the autumn of 1912 and later in 1915, they discovered that the warring factions had burned most of the settlers' property and little could be salvaged from the rubble.
 Most of the colonists resettled in Utah and Arizona.
-A few of the original settlers returned to Colonia Dublan and Colonia Juarez, but none of the other six colonies were ever resettled.
+A few of the original settlers returned to Colonia Dublán and Colonia Juárez, but none of the other six colonies was ever resettled.

 In 1916, Colonia Dublan was chosen for the headquarters of the Pancho Villa Expedition for its proximity to the railroad.